 Cost to scale: Deployment models grow in cost as you scale the capacity of your fax solution.
-On-premises solution costs come from adding hardware and software, but have lower per-page costs than cloud solutions, which don't require additional hardware or software but typically charge per user and/or per fax number and per page of fax.
+On-premises solution costs come from adding hardware and software but have lower per-page costs than cloud solutions, which don't require additional hardware or software but typically charge per user and/or per fax number and per page of fax.

 Hardware: Scaling on-premises and hybrid solutions may require adding hardware, such as servers and telephony equipment.
+Furthermore, additional hardware may be required for high availability and disaster recovery needs.

 Software: For on-premises and hybrid offerings, adding hardware means purchasing additional software licenses.
+And additional hardware may be required for High Availability and Disaster recovery needs.

 Users: Scaling your solution may require an additional fee per user.
 Cloud fax services are typically the only deployment model that may incur a per-user fee.
+But there are also pricing models in which the user count is unlimited, and the pricing is based on the page volume generate by the users.